E-waste is any electronic item that has a plug, battery or cord.

 Our transfer stations will accept a range of household electrical appliances for free.

-This includes mobiles and chargers, desktop computers, laptops, computer mice, monitors, printers, scanners, keyboards, computer power supplies, network cards, CD drives, televisions, VCR players, videos, cassettes, DVDs, DVD players and most whitegoods or appliances with a power plug/cord.
+This includes mobiles and chargers, desktop computers, laptops, computer mice, monitors, printers, scanners, keyboards, computer power supplies, network cards, CD drives, televisions, VCR players, DVD players and all whitegoods or appliances with a power plug/cord.

 You can also dispose of old mobile phones, batteries and chargers as part of the MobileMuster collection.

 To help you make your home or office a little greener, you can now drop off your used or empty laser and ink-jet cartridges at all our customer service centres.
-Any toner or ink cartridge from a fax, photocopier or printer will be accepted in the 'Cartridges 4 Planet Ark' drop-off boxes.
-Look for the white collection box in Council foyers.
+Any toner or ink cartridge from a fax, photocopier or printer from a participating brand will be accepted at Council transfer stations, customer service centres and some neighbourhood houses.

 Planet Ark aims to return cartridges to the original producers to be re-manufactured.
 The rest are dismantled and used to make products like pens, rulers, outdoor furniture and white goods.